 She immediately dialed the number for Contoso corporate security, and while it rang she went back to her Inbox and clicked “Report > Phishing” on the message.

 “Contoso security, Avery speaking.”
 Amber paused a second, then responded.
 “Hi Avery, this is Amber Rodriguez.
 I’m a senior account manager in Charlotte.
 I think I fell for a phishing message this morning.”

 “Just a couple of minutes ago.
-I clicked the link and before I thought better of it, I entered my username and password into the site.”
+I clicked the link and before I thought better of it, I put my username and password into the site.”
 Amber was bracing for a scolding, and maybe a call from HR.

 “O.k.
 You did the right thing giving us a call immediately.
 Did you click ‘Report Phishing’ on the message in Outlook?”